feross/electron-workshop/README.md

       {
         label: 'Quit',
         accelerator: 'Command+Q',
-        click() { app.quit() }
+        click () { app.quit() }
-      },
+      }
     ]
   })
 }
 ```

 Welcome back!
 Let's take a closer look some of the moving pieces in the large chunk of code above.
 The template is an array of menu items.
 In this case, we have "File" and "Edit"—each with their own submenus.
-Under "File," we have two menu items: "Save" and "Open."
+Under "File," we have two menu items: "Save" and "Open...".
 When clicked, they fire `openFile` and `saveFile` respectively.
 We're also assigning each an "accelerator" (also know as a shortcut or hot key).

 In the "Edit" menu, we have some of the familiar commands: undo, redo, copy, cut, paste, select all.
 We probably don't want to reinvent the wheel.
 It would be great if each would do their normal thing.
 Electron allows us to define their "role," which will trigger the native OS behavior.